This is a complete guide to Blogging on Linkedin

-2. With a professionally designed LinkedIn profile, it can create an open door for more business or freelancing opportunities.
+- A professionally designed LinkedIn profile can create an open door for more business or freelancing opportunities.

-And it generates over 600 visits every month according to ahrefs and has a domain rating of 98.
+And it generates over 200 visits every month according to ahrefs..

-Ranking LinkedIn posts on Google search can be quite easy as compared to ranking a normal blog post.
+Ranking LinkedIn posts on Google search is quite easy compared to ranking a normal blog post when using wordpress.